thirdtank/brut/brutrb.com/forms.md

 end
 ```

 Creating the HTML can be done with `Brut::FrontEnd::Components::Inputs::Select`.
-It's `for_form_input` is more complex, since it provides a way to show visitor-friendly values instead of the innate `value` for each option,
-  as well as to allow for a "blank" entry.
+It's initializer is more complex, since it provides a way to show visitor-friendly values instead of the innate `value` for each option, as well as to allow for a "blank" entry.

 Let's suppose we have a class named `LoginRememberOption`.
 It's a simple wrapper around a value we might store in the database and use to lookup an I18n key.